 Numbered seating: Yes

 Turn 9 at Circuit of the Americas is a key, blind corner.
 On the crest of a hill, the drivers throw the car around a high-speed kink before pummelling towards the back straight.
-If a driver is lining up a move on the straight, it’s key they don’t lose any time in this section of the lap.
+If a driver is lining up a move on the straight, it’s crucial they don’t lose any time in this section of the lap.

 Turn 12 Bleachers